Force multiplication: Fighter combat

 Fighter aircraft coordinated by an AWACS control aircraft, so that they can approach targets without being revealed by their own radar, and who are assigned to take specific targets so that duplication is avoided, are far more effective than an equivalent number of fighters dependent on their own resources for target acquisition.

 In exercises between the Indian and US air forces, the Indian pilots had an opportunity to operate with AWACS control, and found it extremely effective.
 India has ordered AWACS aircraft, using Israeli Phalcon electronics on a Russian airframe, and this exercise is part of their preparation.
 Officer and pilot comments included "definitely was a force multiplier.
 Giving you an eye deep beyond you".
 "We could pick up incoming targets whether aircraft or missiles almost 400 kilometers away.
 It gives a grand battle coordination in the air".

 Creating local forces

 The use of small numbers of specialists to create larger effective forces is another form of multiplication.
-The basic A Team of US Army Special Forces is a 12-man unit that can train and lead a company-sized unit (100–200 men) of local guerrillas.
+A US Army Special Forces Operational Detachment Alpha ("A Team") is a 12-man unit that can train and lead a company-sized unit (100–200 men) of local guerrillas.